Tang-Lab-super/PROST/README.md

 ---

 ## Improvements
-We welcome any comments about PROST, and if you find bugs or have any ideas, feel free to leave a comment [FAQ](https://github.com/Tang-Lab-super/PROST/labels/FAQ).
+We welcome any comments about `PROST`, and if you find bugs or have any ideas, feel free to leave a comment [FAQ](https://github.com/Tang-Lab-super/PROST/labels/FAQ).